pananton/busrpc-spec/README.md

 The project consists of the following components:
 * API [specification](./docs/busrpc.md) defining general rules to be followed by busrpc backends
 * API [specializations](Specializations) defining bus-dependent rules which can not be placed to common specification
-* Command-line [tool](./tools/busrpc-tool.md) providing useful commands for busrpc backends developers (checking protocol for conformance, generating documentation, etc.)
+* Command-line [tool](./docs/tools/busrpc-tool.md) providing useful commands for busrpc backends developers (checking protocol for conformance, generating documentation, etc.)
 * Bus-dependent [clients](Clients) for testing/tracing running busrpc backends
-* Bus-dependent [libraries](Libraries) for busrpc backends development
+* Bus-dependent [libraries](Libraries) for busrpc backends development (to be done)

 # Specializations